 Because… I don’t shy away from religious or political topics.
 (This morning’s is a notable example — politically.)
 Naturally, the site is non-partisan on both subjects: the site is happy to be amused by both sides; of course the key is, is the meme entertaining and/or thought-provoking?

-I’ll still post on True’s Facebook page from time to time since when you share (especially) True-related items, that does help bring in new readers, so there IS a “return on investment” for the time spent.
-But I won’t be posting there nearly as much.
+I’ll still post on True’s Facebook page from time to time since when you share (especially) True-related items, that does help bring in new readers, so there is a “return on investment” for the time spent.
+But I won’t be posting there nearly as much …not counting auto-posts, such as Randy’s Random links!
 If you like my Facebook posts, you’ll love RR, since you’ll actually be able to see (and still share) the posts.